-I have passed the roof through rolling bars but it will probably require a little hand forming to get the final shape.
-Work it with fingers box lid.
+7. I have passed the roof through rolling bars but it will probably require a little hand forming to get the final shape.
+Work it with fingers and thumbs over a off cut of water pipe.
+Then fit the end strips (parts 21) flush with the ends of the roof.

-and thumbs over a off cut of water pipe.
-Then fit the end strips (parts 19) flush with the ends of the roof.
-Mark centre and end points of the rainstrips on the roof and fit 0.7mm wire to represent this.
+Mark on the roof the centre point (11mm from roof edge) and end points (2mm from edge of roof) of the rainstrips and fit 0.7mm wire to represent this.
 I would recommend spot soldering a straight length of wire that is parallel to the roof edge at the centre point first and then moving each end of the wire to the end point.
 Then holding into place with a knife point spot solder the ends.
 The wire should have naturally formed an even curve.

 Then using plenty of flux and holding with the knife point solder the entire length of wire to the roof.
 Start at the end points and working short sections from alternative ends with the iron bit on the inside of the curve work to the centre point.
 In this way you will reduce the tendency for the wire to expand with the heat and by working on the inside of the curve any expansion should still maintain an even curve.
 Then blend into the roof with a fibreglass brush.

-Drill hole in roof for cast chimney and fit (part 20) over hole.
-Then fit cast chimney from underside.
+Drill hole in roof for cast chimney 42mm from end, 20mm from side and fit cast chimney.
 If you don't want to glue the roof into place using Evostick after painting (this glue joint can be split with a knife blade if you ever need to get inside the van).
-You may wish to fit some strips made from

-.....¥..... scrap etch to the underside of the 11mm roof so that it fits 2mm into the body like an English snuff Centre Line 34mm
+You may wish to fit some strips made from scrap etch to the underside of the roof so that it fits into the body like an English snuff box lid.

-8. Emboss the two bolt heads and then laminate the brake blocks (parts 22) to the brake hangers/blocks (parts 21) making up four left hand and four right hand ones.
+8. Emboss the two bolt heads and then laminate the brake blocks (parts 23) to the brake hangers/blocks (parts 22) making up four left hand and four right hand ones.
 Solder the base of these into the slots in the underside of the body so that they line up with the wheels and sit just clear of the wheel treads.
 I find it helpful to hold the brake block with a miniature electrical crocodile clip.

-Spring brake yokes (parts 23) between brake hangers and solder so that they run towards the axle.
+Spring brake yokes (parts 24) between brake hangers and solder so that they run towards the axle.
 The rest of the prototype brake linkage is not really visible from normal viewing angles so I don't bother modelling it.
 Make sand pipes from 0.9mm brass wire.
-The top ends are mounted into etched holes on the underside of the body and the bottom it trimmed at an angle to be just clear of the rail.
-Fit axle guard tiebars made from 0.9mm brass wire.
+The top ends are mounted into etched holes on the underside of the body and the bottom is trimmed at an angle to be just clear of the rail.
+Fit axle guard tiebars made from 0.9mm brass wire..